 Bullet Journal Hacks, No.7 – Use Mildliners to Colour Code

 Zebra mildliners can be a very useful addition to your bullet journal supply kit.
 Not only can you use them to bring colour to your spreads and collections, you can also use them to colour code the pages in your bullet journal like Shelby at littlecoffeefox.com.
 In the example below she’s coloured a small square on the edge of her pages (right up to the edge so you can see it easily) to represent different categories.
 You can also go a step further and use colour on your index to match.
 On the example here, pink represents monthly spreads and yellow represents notes.
 Genius!
-(That’s why she’s on our list of best-ever bullet journal bloggers!)
+(That’s why she’s on my list of best-ever bullet journal bloggers!)

 Bullet Journal Hacks, No. 8 – Use ‘Days of The Week’ Washi Tape